Home

 • The Department’s initial response will advise you of the case number assigned to your request and how to contact the Department should you have any questions about the processing of your request.
 If you submitted your request online, you will receive acknowledgement of receipt via email and an electronically generated case number.
 If you have submitted an invalid request (usually because of missing information), you will be informed of what you need to submit to the Department to validate your request.

-• Fees are generally billed by the Department at the conclusion of processing a request.
+• Fees are generally assessed by the Department at the conclusion of processing a request.

 • Some requests, depending on the volume of records, the complexity of the search, and/or the sensitivity of the subject matter, will require additional time to complete.
 If a request presents unusual circumstances -- such as the volume of the records sought -- you may be notified and offered an opportunity to limit the scope of your request in order to facilitate its processing.
 For the latest statistics regarding the average time it takes to process a FOIA request, go to the most recent Department of State FOIA Annual Report.